-Logical and Computational Structures for Linguistic Modelling

-Sylvain Schmitz LSV, ENS Cachan & CNRS & INRIA April 8, 2015 (r5867M)

-These notes cover the contents of an introductory course on computational linguistics, also known as MPRI 2-27-1: Logical and computational structures for linguistic modelling.
-The course is subdivided into two parts: the first, taught this year by Éric Villemonte de la Clergerie, covers grammars and automata for syntax modelling, while the second part focuses on logical approaches to syntax and semantics.
-Among the prerequisites to the course are

-- classical notions of formal language theory, in particular regular and contextfree languages, and more generally the Chomsky hierarchy, - a basic command of English and French morphology and syntax, in order to understand the examples; - some acquaintance with logic and proof theory is also advisable.
+Logical and Computational Structures for Linguistic Modelling Sylvain Schmitz LSV, ENS Paris-Saclay & CNRS & Inria, Université Paris-Saclay December 15, 2017 (r8802M) These notes cover the first part of an introductory course on computational linguistics, also known as MPRI 2-27-1: Logical and computational structures for linguistic modelling.
+The course is subdivided into two parts: the first, which is the topic of these notes, covers grammars, automata, and logics for syntax modelling, while the second part focuses on logical approaches to semantics.
+Among the prerequisites to the course are - classical notions of formal language theory, in particular regular and contextfree languages, and more generally the Chomsky hierarchy, - a basic command of English and French morphology and syntax, in order to understand the examples; - some acquaintance with logic and proof theory is also advisable.

 These notes are based on numerous articles-and I have tried my best to provide stable hyperlinks to online versions in the references-, and on the excellent material of Benoît Crabbé, Éric Villemonte de la Clergerie, and Philippe de Groote who taught this course with me.
 Several courses at MPRI provide an in-depth treatment of subjects we can only hint at.
-The interested student should consider attending

-- MPRI 1-18: Tree automata and applications: tree languages and term rewriting systems will be our basic tools in many models; - MPRI 2-16: Finite automata modelisation: only the basic theory of weighted automata is used in our course; - MPRI 2-26-1: Web data management: you might be surprised at how many concepts are similar, from automata and logics on trees for syntax to description logics for semantics.
+The interested student should consider attending - MPRI 1-18: Tree automata and applications: tree languages and term rewriting systems will be our basic tools in many models; - MPRI 2-16: Finite automata modelisation: only the basic theory of weighted automata is used in our course; - MPRI 2-26-1: Web data management: you might be surprised at how many concepts are similar, from automata and logics on trees for syntax to description logics for semantics.
 MPRI 2-1: Linear logic.